Ancient Olympia Private Half Day Tour from Katakolon Port

 • Widely spoken: English, German, French

-• English: Moderately spoken in tourist areas
+• English: Moderately spoken, especially in tourist areas

 Currency